lilypond/lilypond/Documentation/user/README.txt

   without removing those spaces.

 * Use two spaces after a period.

-* Don't use a @ref{link to another section} in the middle of a sentence.
-It looks ok in HTML, moderately bad in PDF, and utterly horrible in INFO.
-Instead, reword the sentence so that users are encouraged to see @ref{link to another section}.
-  (at the end of the sentence)

 * Variables or numbers which consist of a single character (probably followed by a punctuation mark) should be tied